MicrosoftDocs/power-automate-docs/articles/desktop-flows/getting-started-org.md

 Access your flows from anywhere, harnessing the power of the cloud to establish a robust and flexible RPA system.
 Take full advantage of multiple environments to organize and manage users’ flows.

-If you currently use Power Automate with a work or school account or your license does not include attended RPA, you can still use Power Automate for your desktop automation needs.
+If you currently use Power Automate with a work or school account or your license doesn't include attended RPA, you can still use Power Automate for your desktop automation needs.
 Start a trial to preview all the features by selecting **Go Premium** on the Power Automate for desktop console.

 ## Creating a flow